 Related: Idaho Association Honors School Bus Professionals of the Year

 In February 2018, Gautney, who had cerebral palsy, was riding on a school bus and her head was tilted back.
-The article reported that she did not have enough strength to pick her head up, and was not helped for 20 minutes, because the bus staff did not know what to do.
+The report said she did not have enough strength to pick her head up, and was not helped for 20 minutes, because the bus staff did not know what to do.

 Her parents are now pushing for the “Terissa Joy Act,” which would require all bus staff to have CPR and first aid training.
-They are also advocating that new radio systems be installed on every bus that would allow staff to contact emergency personnel directly, reported the article.
+They are also advocating that new radio systems be installed on every bus that would allow staff to contact emergency personnel directly, it was reported.